 In the case that you do not qualify for an extension or one is not granted, and the IRS does not accept your proof that you cannot pay, then absolutely; you should pay the installment amounts so that the IRS does not penalize you with interest.

 If you’ve exhausted all of your avenues and you’ve paid the IRS, you can request a refund from the IRS for what you have paid them using form 1040X, Amended U.S. Individual Income Tax Return.

 As with many complicated tax issues, it is often extremely useful to get assistance from a reputable tax firm so that you can put your strongest case forward to the IRS.
 Success Tax Relief has handled many reconsideration requests for our clients in our thirty years of experience.
 Our team is familiar with all current tax law and can review your tax return, audit report and any new information to determine whether your request is strong enough to be put forth.

-If you have completed the audit process, disagree with the results and have some new information that should be considered, call our team at 1-877-958-6638 before you move forward.
+If you have completed the audit process, disagree with the results and have some new information that should be considered, contact our team before you move forward.
 We will help you take the next step towards clearing up any issues with the IRS!